Optimized Steering: Quantum State Engineering and Exceptional Points

-This shows that the average convergence rate $\gamma$ indeed depends only on the jump operators induced by repeated weak measurement.
+One expects the above considerations to be applicable to broad classes of systems, including dissipative many-body platforms \citep{HeinrichQuote}.
+The presence of additional (unwanted) dissipative channels beyond those required by the protocol can modify the optimal steering rate.
+However, we still expect the optimality to be associated with an exceptional point.

 \emph{Experimental implementation.---}Our protocol can be implemented in a variety of experimental platforms.
-The main ingredient of our protocol, blind measurements stabilizing the system at a specific pure state, is particularly natural for implementation in cold atomic systems such as cold ions~\citep{BenAv2020} or Rydberg atoms~\citep{Weimer2010}, but is also supported by fluxonium qubits~\citep{Pop2014,Earnest2018,Hazard2019}.
+The main ingredient of our protocol, blind measurements stabilizing the system at a specific pure state, is particularly natural for implementation in cold atomic systems such as cold ions~\citep{BenAv2020} or Rydberg atoms~\citep{Weimer2010}, but is also supported by fluxonium~\citep{Pop2014,Earnest2018,Hazard2019} and transmon qubits~\citep{Chen2021}.
 High-fidelity coherent Hamiltonian manipulation in these systems is now routinely performed in many laboratories \citep{Saffman2010,Madjarov2020,Gan2020}.
 Combining the ingredients and implementing our protocol in these systems appears straightforward.
 Checking our predictions for the steering optimality and its relation to EPs, however, will require a degree of control and stability in the system beyond the standard levels, as the system sensitivity to perturbations in the vicinity of EPs is expected to be enhanced \citep{Wiersig2014,Chen2017,Hodaei2017,Wang2020}.

 \emph{Conclusion.---} We have proposed a steering protocol which uses the interplay of a unitary and a weak-measurement-induced evolution to steer a two-level quantum system towards any desired target state on or within the Bloch sphere.
 The resulting Lindbladian dominates the steering towards high purity states, while the Hamiltonian dynamics dominates the optimal steering towards low purity mixed states.
 In all cases the optimum convergence rate is linked with exceptional points of the Liouvillian.
-The latter exhibits a phase transition such that the dynamics changes from oscillatory to exponential decaying.
-This phase transition is characterized by the presence of a third-order EP.
-It will be interesting to scale our protocol for larger systems and see whether the optimization of such protocols also exhibits the presence of EP.
+The latter exhibits a dynamical phase transition such that the dynamics changes from oscillatory to exponential decaying.
+This transition is characterized by the presence of a third-order EP.